-The Office of the Vice President for Public Affairs and Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.
+The Office of the Vice President for Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.
 It will only be able to effectively fulfill its responsibilities if it is aware that members of the University community are planning to make contacts on behalf of the University.
 Thus the following procedures are designed to help ensure communication and coordination within the institution and to maximize the effectiveness of any proposed contact.
 It is recognized that such contacts with state officials and agencies may take several forms, including individual or group meetings; testimony before executive or legislative bodies; presentation of written materials or electronic transmissions; invitations to visit campuses; and responses to requests for information.

-Individual or group meetings with executive and legislative elected officials and staff: If such meetings are for the purpose of representing the interests of Indiana University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of the Vice President for Public Affairs and Government Relations.
-If an individual or group is representing a personal interest (including professional organizations) and is not representing the University, the Office of the Vice President for Public Affairs and Government Relations would appreciate being notified of the meeting for information purposes only, but there is no specific requirement for such notification.
+Individual or group meetings with executive and legislative elected officials and staff: If such meetings are for the purpose of representing the interests of Indiana University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of the Vice President for Government Relations.
+If an individual or group is representing a personal interest (including professional organizations) and is not representing the University, the Office of the Vice President for Government Relations would appreciate being notified of the meeting for information purposes only, but there is no specific requirement for such notification.

 Written materials or electronic transmissions: It is useful for officials to receive official University publications and periodicals; however, it is important to coordinate such distributions to avoid duplication and other problems that may result from overloading officials with such material.
-Therefore, the distribution of materials to officials should be coordinated with the Office of the Vice President for Public Affairs and Government Relations.
+Therefore, the distribution of materials to officials should be coordinated with the Office of the Vice President for Government Relations.

 Invitations to visit campuses: The University welcomes visits by elected officials and staff, whether they visit as private citizens or in their capacities as government officials.
-Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of the Vice President for Public Affairs and Government Relations.
+Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of the Vice President for Government Relations.

-Responses to requests for information, reports, and data from elected officials and staff: When requests for information, reports, and data related to the University have been made to the campuses or to individual faculty and staff members of the University community, responses to such requests are to be coordinated through the Office of the Vice President for Public Affairs and Government Relations.
+Responses to requests for information, reports, and data from elected officials and staff: When requests for information, reports, and data related to the University have been made to the campuses or to individual faculty and staff members of the University community, responses to such requests are to be coordinated through the Office of the Vice President for Government Relations.

 Please also read about Contacting State Officials on Behalf of a University Department or Unit and the Overview of Federal Lobbying and Ethics Rules and Regulations.